Universal & Electronic Waste - Recology San Francisco

 Universal & Electronic Waste

-Electronic Wastes can have circuitry that contain toxic heavy metals such as mercury, lead, cadmium, zinc, and nickel that can pollute groundwater and harm public health if not properly managed.
-Electronic Wastes include: computers, monitors, peripherals, phones, TVs, VCRs, DVD players, stereos, microwave ovens, iPods and other electronic devices.
+Electronic Wastes can have circuitry that contains toxic heavy metals such as mercury, lead, cadmium, zinc, and nickel that can pollute groundwater and harm public health if not properly managed.
+Electronic Wastes includes computers, monitors, peripherals, phones, TVs, VCRs, DVD players, stereos, microwave ovens, iPods, and other electronic devices.

 Universal Wastes, such as batteries and fluorescent and LED lights may also contain toxic metals and should never be placed in any of the 3 Recology carts.